GoFinal Test

 What does the `%w` verb do in fmt.Errorf?

-What is the purpose of the `defer` keyword in Go?
+What is the primary danger of using the 'unsafe' package in Go?

 The End of the Journey